THE HUMAN FACTOR

 Solving the political, cultural, economic dimensions of global issues

-Historian of European economics Anne McCants on the links between innovation and opportunity
+Economic historian Anne McCants on the links between innovation and opportunity

 "Historians need to be aware of the problems that our colleagues in science, engineering, and the social sciences are working on, so that we know what evidence to seek out for the benefit of addressing those problems.
 And our colleagues in the STEM fields need to read history as avidly as they read about the present.
 We cannot imagine a biologist ignoring the fossil record.
 Ignoring human history is no different."